Nafanua: Adulthood

-These weapons are now considered the traditional Samoan weapons, and are used today more so as decorative objects, in remembrance of our history.
+These weapons are now considered the traditional Samoan weapons, and are used today more so as decorative objects.

-The war ended because Nafanua’s apana (shirt) was blown upward by the wind revealing her breasts.
+The war ended because Nafanua's apana (shirt) was blown upward by the wind revealing her breasts.
 Up to this time the men did not know she was a woman.
 When they discovered that she was a woman, they decided to end the war.
 They felt humiliated because there was only one woman among several men fighting the war.
-This concludes the story about the Goddess of War, Nafanua, who was famous throughout Samoa, especially on the island of Savai'i.

-Suafoa – Taua’i

 Immediately Nafanua cut down the Toa tree and left it there to dry.
 A few days later, she returned to the area where the Toa tree was cut and discovered that the tree had attracted many Pule (seashells).
 "E gase toa ae ola pule".
 Literally this means that the shells are living but the Toa tree is dead.
 But metaphorically speaking, although we have great strength and power as human beings, we do not succeed if we do not have wisdom to make a good, solid decision.
 It takes courage to make wise decisions.

-Before leaving for battle Saveasi'uleo ordered Nafanua, "A pa'ia le pa i Fu'alaga, a'e le tuli au'a le Ali'i o Aiga".
-This translates to Nafanua being ordered to STOP the killing when she reached the village of Fualaga.
+Before leaving for battle Saveasiʻuleo ordered Nafanua, "A pāʻia le pa i Fuālaga, aʻe le tuli 'auā le Aliʻi o Aiga".
+This translates to Nafanua being ordered to stop the killing when she reached the village of Fualaga.
 Over the course of battle, Nafanua forced the enemy back to the border of their own territory.
 One tradition holds that she forgot her father's order, and it was only when the wind blew strong enough to lift her tiputa (coverings) that she remembered.
 The enemy warriors surrendered in shame when they realised that they had been outclassed by a woman.
 There are a few different interpretations of some of the events, but Nafanua is widely accepted in Polynesia as one of the greatest warriors.